 Christian Taylor, CEO & Director

 Christian is the co-founder of Warzone Initiatives and has served as the organization’s CEO since 2012.
 Under Christian’s leadership the organization has worked to address armed conflict involving non-state armed groups.
 They have pursued this end in Somalia, Gaza, Central African Republic, Afghanistan, Myanmar, and Colombia through initiatives including: humanitarian projects for displaced populations; stability programs for populations vulnerable to recruitment; conflict assessments; research projects; peace and reconciliation dialogues; and consultation of non-state armed groups, government agencies, and international organizations.
 Christian is a doctoral student at the School for Conflict Analysis & Resolution (S-CAR) at George Mason University.
-Christian earned a Master of Science from S-CAR in 2018 and a Bachelor of Arts in History from University of California, Los Angeles (UCLA) in 2008.
+Christian earned a Master of Science from S-CAR and a Bachelor of Arts in History from University of California, Los Angeles (UCLA).
 During his time at UCLA he was a member of the Bruins football team for four years and served as the team captain for the last two.
 Christian and his wife Holly have two daughters, Tatum and Sadie.

 Isabelle Finney, Director